sundayez/test-pager/README.md

 - Use cases 1, 2 and 4 involve one service, and 3 and 5 involve more than one service.
 - Due to that, pay special attention to the tests in:
   - AlertManagerImplTest class: It includes use cases 1,2 and 4, and partially 3 and 5
-  - DomainLogicAppTest class: These tests are end to end for cases 3 and 5.
-For time reasons, no end to end tests for cases 1,2 and 4 are provided, but they could be included in this class as well.
+  - DomainLogicAppTest class: These tests are end to end for use cases 3 and 5.
+End to end tests for cases 1,2 and 4 are not provided, but they could be included in this class as well.